New Bike Registration Through RTO & VAHAN Portal

 Documents Required for New Bike’s Registration Certificate

-Apart from understanding the process of registration for your new bike, you must understand the registration forms that have to be filled out and submitted along with the registration form.
+To get an RC of your new bike, you must submit a registration form along with some documents.
 You can download the registration form from the VAHAN website.

-Here is a list of RTO forms that you are required to fill and submit with the registration form-
+Here is a list of documents that you are required to fill and submit with the registration form-

 • Form 20 is a new vehicle registration application